AmrishJhaveri/Virtual-Appliance-Unikernel_OS-Containers-AWS/README.md

 ![](https://bitbucket.org/ajhave5/amrishashvinkumar_jhaveri_hw4/raw/master/images/aws_osv_step3.png)

-Step 4: Import the image uploaded in s3 bucket as a snapshot for EC2 using the command:
+Step 4: Import the image uploaded in s3 bucket as a snapshot for EC2 using the command.
+`containers.json` is provided in the `qemu-images` folder.
+It has the format and the s3 bucket name and key details:

 	`aws ec2 import-snapshot --description "OSv Chess Rest API CS 441 Amrish" --disk-container "file://containers.json"`